dubblebrick/Roomod/README.md

 Note: The wiki is still heavily WIP and will be missing significant information.

-Building Instructions
+Building from Source
 ---

-Download the project folder for the base module along with the folder for any extension plugin you want to build, then run `dotnet build` in the extension module's project directory.
+Download the project folder for the base module along with the folder for any extension module you want to build, then run `dotnet build` in the extension module's project directory.
 Requires .NET Framework 3.5 or newer.